 The Leicester Biomedical Research Centre (BRC) is a collaboration between Loughborough University, University Hospitals of Leicester NHS Trust and the University of Leicester funded through an £11.6m grant from the National Institute for Health Research.

-The PHC is an internationally renowned disability sport research centre focusing on three research themes:
+The Peter Harrison Centre is an internationally renowned disability sport research centre focusing on three research themes: